rlooq/pelican_blog/content/articles/20150730_richard_ii_talks_of_graves.md

 Title: Of Graves, Worms and Epitaphs
 Date: 2015-07-30
+Description: Of Graves, worms and epitaphs.
+An extract from Shakespeare's Richard II.

 This is an extract from *The Life and Death of King Richard the Second*, commonly called *Richard II*, a history play by William Shakespeare written in approximately 1595.